Can I adopt through CCS if I live outside of Georgia?

 Do we have to attend the Informational Meetings?

-Yes, you and your spouse must attend the Training Sessions (Session I and Session II) to be eligible to adopt through CCS.
+Yes, you and your spouse must attend the Training Sessions (Part I and Part II) to be eligible to adopt through CCS.

 When are the Training Sessions held?

-Typically, these trainings are held twice a year.
+Typically these trainings are held twice a year.
 They are divided into the Spring Training Group and the Fall Training Group.
-The Spring Training Session I is usually in February, and Session II is usually in April.
-The Fall Training Session I is typically in August, with Session II usually in October.
+The Spring Training Group is usually in March/April, and the Fall Training Group is usually in September/October.

 How many meetings are in Macon that we must attend?